 Edge-based segmentation relies on edges found in an image using various edge detection operators.
 These edges mark image locations of discontinuity in gray levels, color, texture, etc. When we move from one region to another, the gray level may change.
 So, if we can find that discontinuity, we can find that edge.
 A variety of edge detection operators are available, but the resulting image is an intermediate segmentation result and should not be confused with the final segmented image.
 We have to perform further processing on the image to segment it.

-Additional steps include combining edges segments obtained into one segment in order to reduce the number of segments rather than chunks of small borders which might hinder the process of region filling.
+Additional steps include combining edge segments into one segment to reduce the number of segments instead of using chunks of small borders, which might hinder the process of region filling.
 This is done to obtain a seamless border of the object.
 The goal of edge segmentation is to get an intermediate segmentation result to which we can apply region-based or any other type of segmentation to get the final segmented image.

 Types of Edges

 Edges are usually associated with magnitude and direction.
 Some edge detectors give both directions and magnitude.
-We can use various edge detectors like the Sobel edge operator, canny edge detector, Kirsch edge operator, Prewitt edge operator and Robert’s edge operator, etc.
+We can use various edge detectors like the Sobel edge operator, canny edge detector, Kirsch edge operator, Prewitt edge operator and Robert’s edge operator.

 Any of the three formulas can be used to calculate the value of g.
 After calculation of g and theta, we obtain the edge vector, with both magnitudes as well as direction.